Basic Biomedical Sciences

 Overview

-In addition to contributing strongly to the first two years of the Doctor of Medicine degree curriculum, Saint Louis University's pre-clinical, medical-science departments offer post-baccalaureate work leading to the Ph.D. degree.
+In addition to contributing strongly to the first two years of the Doctor of Philosophy curriculum, Saint Louis University's pre-clinical, medical-science departments offer post-baccalaureate work leading to the Ph.D.

-Four offerings, each affiliated with an individual department or center at SLU, are available.
-However, most students admitted for direct Ph.D.-degree study take a common, first-year core in the basic biomedical sciences.
-Furthermore, studies toward the Ph.D. degree in a medical-science field may be combined with the M.D.-degree curriculum, and the two degrees pursued concurrently by selected students.
-M.S. (research or non-research) and Ph.D. degrees are offered by the Center for Anatomical Science and Education.
-The Medical Family Therapy Program offers M.A. (research or non-research) and Ph.D. degrees.
+Three offerings, each affiliated with an individual department at SLU, are available.
+However, most students admitted for direct Ph.D. study take a common, first-year core in the basic biomedical sciences.
+Furthermore, studies toward the Ph.D. in a medical-science field may be combined with the M.D. curriculum, and the two degrees pursued concurrently by selected students.

-About 90 faculty members in the programs of biochemistry and molecular biology, molecular microbiology and immunology, pharmacology and physiology, and pathology provide an almost unlimited variety of research project choices for students.
+About 50 faculty members in the programs of biochemistry and molecular biology, molecular microbiology and immunology, and pharmacology and physiology, provide an almost unlimited variety of research project choices for students.
 In recognition that successful graduates need a broad background in biomedical science and flexible skills, the first year includes interdisciplinary lecture courses, small-group discussions and participation in a colloquium series where contemporary developments in the biomedical sciences are presented and discussed.
-Informed by their experiences in this first year, students then select a Ph.D. mentor in a specific program, such as biochemistry and molecular biology, and continue their Ph.D. training within that particular program.
+Informed by their experiences in this first year, students then select a Ph.D. mentor in a specific program, and continue their Ph.D. training within that particular program.

 The first-year curriculum combines lectures, small group discussion sessions, and seminars to develop self-confidence and familiarity with a breadth of biomedical science and technology that spans the disciplines of anatomical, biochemical, cellular, molecular, developmental, genetic and physiological sciences.

-At the end of this integrated first-year program, students select a dissertation research topic and mentor, and enter into one of four departmental programs in the SLU School of Medicine: biochemistry and molecular biology; molecular microbiology and immunology; pathology; pharmacology and physiology.
+At the end of this integrated first-year program, students select a dissertation research topic and mentor, and enter one of three departmental programs in the SLU School of Medicine: biochemistry and molecular biology; molecular microbiology and immunology; pharmacology and physiology.

 The subsequent requirements for completion of the Ph.D. degree vary with the individual program and include specialized advanced courses and the performance of original research leading to the completion of the dissertation.